The kubelet needs to preserve node stability when available compute resources

 will take immediate action to reclaim the associated starved resource.
 If a

-hard eviction threshold is met, the kubelet
+hard eviction threshold is met, the kubelet will kill the pod immediately

 with no graceful termination.